uveta/uveta.github.io/source/source/_drafts/azure-solutions-architect-expert-part-2.md

 * Regional pair.
 Each Azure region is paired with another one, with prescribed minimum distance between them.
 On one hand, it helps in case of regional outages, due to natural disasters or any similar impediments.
 Any service update is rolled to one region per pair at a time.
 Also, in case of global Azure outage, Microsoft will prioritize restoring only one region per pair.
 * Geography.
 Regions belonging to the same country are organized into geographies.
 Any regional pair is usually a part of the same geography, ensuring compliance with local laws.
 Exceptions do exists, especially for new geographies where usually only one region is deployed.

 Besides knowing how outage in any part of Azure infrastructure could affect you, it is vital to understand where each type of resources is deployed.
 While most of them are being deployed to specific regions, some of them, e.g. Traffic Manager, are non-regional and are deployed globally.
-Also, get to know which services allow distribution into availability zones, in order to handle datacenter outages.
+You also need to know which services allow distribution into availability zones, in order to handle datacenter outages.

 ### Reliability

 When designing backup and recovery solution, it is imperative to take into account target Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO).
 Simply put, they both impose requirements on how your system should behave in case of an outage.
 While RTO determines maximum period of time an outage is allowed to last, RPO specifies permitted amount of data loss during recovery.
 For critical system components these values would normally be expressed in seconds, while rarely used or obsolete parts could afford even daily outages.
 Values imposed by these requirements have great impact not only during recovery design, but also when it comes to cost optimization, which I will cover in one of the following chapters.